 You don't have to throw the plastic cling wrap way.
 Keep it in your cupboard and only use it for those rare occasions when you don't have enough beeswax wraps or the item is something that's not suitable for a wrap or reusable container.
 You'll find that box of cling wrap will stay in the cupboard or draw for a lot longer than you'd expect.

 EORTH'S online shop is full of great zero waste, plastic free alternatives to many household and day-to-day items.
 If you already have a toothbrush that you recently purchased, don't rush out to buy a Bamboo Toothbrush, wait until your current brush is ready to be disposed of.

 You can also go the DIY method.
 Don't have any more plastic bags under the kitchen sink and are wondering what you're going to use to put your garbage in?
 Use a paper bread bag or try making a bin liner out of newspaper, there's a plethora of websites and YouTube videos that will show you how it's done.

 4. Check your garbage

 Looking at what you're throwing away is a great way to discover items that can be replaced with more eco-friendly, zero waste alternatives.
 Can those items be 100% recycled?
 Can the packaging be reused or repurposed?
 Can the packaging or item be composted, or are they destined to end up in the landfill?
 You'd be surprised how much you can compost: your hair, dryer lint, vacuum dust.

-Items like dental floss you’ll want to eliminate.
-This doesn’t mean throwing away the container and floss you’re currently using, but rather replacing it with more eco friendly options once the container is empty.
-Floss PotGold (vegan) and Dental Lace (silk compostable floss in glass container) are both great alternatives to regular dental floss.
+Items like dental floss you'll want to eliminate.
+This doesn't mean throwing away the container and floss you're currently using, but rather replacing it with more eco friendly options once the container is empty.
+Floss PotGold (vegan, metal container) and Plastic Free Dental Floss (silk floss, glass container) are both great alternatives to regular dental floss.

 5. Be kind, we're all in this together